Ricardo-Caceres/fixer-currency-app/README.md

 There are different **issues** and are the next:

--app only compatible with the "historical" endpoint but can be expanded by changing the endpoint parameter of the "useGetCurrency" hook
+-app only compatible with the "historical" endpoint but can be expanded by changing the endpoint parameter of the "useGetCurrency" hook.
--the api requires a subscription to access other endpoints and change the base currency at the moment the default base is JPY
+-the api requires a subscription to access other endpoints and change the base currency at the moment the default base is JPY.

 ## Observations